 Dragonfly Photography

-This story begins when I visited a local stream, with camera in hand, eager to practice macro photography with my new 200mm lens, focusing on fishing flies.
-The first thing I did was place a realistic housefly on top of a twig, secured my camera onto a tripod, and snapped the image below...
+This story begins when I visited a local stream, with camera in hand, eager to practice macro photography with a new 200mm macro lens.
+The first thing I did was place a fake housefly on top of a twig, secured my camera onto a tripod, and snapped the image below...

-After pulling another fly from my box, and deeply embedding the hook into the twig, I positioned my camera, focused though the viewfinder, and took a photo that stuck me as being rather unusual.
+After pulling another fly from my box, and deeply embedding it into the twig, I positioned my camera, focused though the viewfinder, and took a photo that stuck me as being rather unusual.

-A bright orange dragonfly seemed rather determined to pull an easy meal from the twig
+A bright orange dragonfly seemed rather determined to pluck an easy meal from the twig

-Luckily the hook held tight, or another fly would have likely disappeared
+Luckily the fake fly held tight, otherwise, it would have likely disappeared as well

 This beautiful dragonfly was as focused on lunch as my camera was upon it